 Ingredients and possible substitutions:

 - Bread - Any bread that you like will work fine.
-You can use homemade keto bread, paleo bread, traditional bread - you get the point right?!
+You can use homemade keto bread, paleo bread, or traditional bread - you get the point right?!
 To make mine keto-friendly, I used Aldi Zero Carb Bread!

 - Maple Syrup - Use any kind you like, that fits into your dietary preferences.
 I used Lakanto Sugar-Free Maple Flavored Syrup!